Ana Bailão

-Ana Bailão (born August 10, 1976) is a Canadian politician who represented Davenport on Toronto City Council from 2010 until 2022.
-She was the deputy mayor of Toronto representing Toronto and East York from 2017 to 2022.
-Bailão announced she intends to run for mayor of Toronto in the 2023 by-election.
+Ana Bailão (born August 10, 1976) is a Canadian civil servant and former politician who has been the chief executive officer of Build Canada Homes since September 14, 2025.
+She previously represented Davenport on Toronto City Council from 2010 until 2022 and was deputy mayor of Toronto for Toronto and East York from 2017 to 2022.

 Bailão was first elected to Toronto City Council in the 2010 municipal council election, representing Davenport.
-She was subsequently re-elected in 2014, and again when the Ford government readjusted the ward boundaries during the 2018 municipal election in the new Ward 9 Davenport, an amalgamation of her previous ward 18 (Davenport) and ward 17 (Davenport) to the north.
-She was re-elected in 2018, before declining to run in 2022.
+She was re-elected in 2014 and 2018 before declining to run in 2022.
 On council, Bailão sat on the Executive Committee, and served as chair of the Planning and Housing Committee.
 She worked extensively on housing issues, and her deputy mayor portfolio included responsibility for housing.
+Bailão was the runner-up in the 2023 Toronto mayoral by-election.
+In September 2025, Prime Minister Mark Carney appointed her as the CEO of Build Canada Homes.

 Early life and education

 Ana Bailão was born on August 10, 1976, in Vila Franca de Xira, Portugal, and is a former resident of Alenquer.
 Her family moved to Canada and settled in Davenport when she was 15.
-She attended West Toronto Collegiate and the University of Toronto where she received a Bachelor of Arts degree in Sociology and European Studies.
-She supports the Ontario Liberal Party and the Liberal Party of Canada.
+She attended West Toronto Collegiate and the University of Toronto where she received a Bachelor of Arts degree in sociology and European studies.

 Political career

 Early elections

-In 2003, Bailão worked as an assistant to Ward 18 Councillor Mario Silva put her name forward as a candidate to replace him in the election that year, running on a platform focusing on environmental issues, tenants rights and reduced property taxes for seniors.
-She came in second to Adam Giambrone.
+In 2003, Bailão worked as an assistant to Ward 18 Councillor Mario Silva and put her name forward as a candidate to replace him in the election that year, running on a platform focusing on environmental issues, tenants rights and reduced property taxes for seniors.
+She finished in second place to Adam Giambrone.

 In the 2010 municipal election, Giambrone entered the race to succeed David Miller as mayor and did not run as a councillor.
 Bailão sought the open seat in Ward 18.
-She described herself as "centre-left, maybe centre", running on a campaign of efficient service delivery and community involvement in decision making, and won the ward.
+She described herself as "centre-left, maybe centr[ist]", running on a campaign of efficient service delivery and community involvement in decision making, and won the ward.